Why a Shinfield Eastern relief road is being built

 You can view the work location on Google Maps.

-The new road is being built with the following parts
+The new road was built with the following parts

 - A new overbridge across the M4 motorway connecting the existing Blackboy Roundabout to a new 3 arm signalised junction south of the M4